Resources for the Classroom – And Beyond

 Inside the classroom they teach courses designed to equip students with the know-how to someday manage their finances, from investments to decisions about debt.
 Outside the classroom, teachers, like everyone else, have concerns about managing their personal finances and sorting through the jumble of investment products and dealing with confusing sales pitches.
 The State Securities Board has print and online resources to assist teachers in and out of the classroom:

-It's Your Financial Life, a guide for young people – generally, 18- to 30-year olds – who starting to manage their own finances (available only in a digital flipbook edition)
+It's Your Financial Life: A guide for young people who are starting to manage their own finances (available only in a digital flipbook edition)

-FAQs about saving for retirement, providing options for saving for retirement
+FAQs about saving for retirement: Provides options for saving for retirement

-Investing for retirement through a 403(b) plan or an individual Roth IRA
+Investing for retirement: Compares investing through a 403(b) plan or an individual Roth IRA